 People hungry to get rid of their gas-guzzlers might forget that electricity can be more variable than gasoline.
 The cost to power an electric vehicle can depend on several factors, including current electric rates.

-One expense to consider when determining the true cost of an electric vehicle is the charger itself.
+In most cases, charging at home is cheaper than public charging, according to Forth, a nonprofit that promotes electric mobility.
 Many homeowners purchase a home charging unit, which can vary in price.
 You can purchase one for under $1,000 from retailers such as Home Depot or Amazon.

 Some energy providers also offer rebates.
 For example, Alliant Energy offers Wisconsin and Iowa customers up to a $500 rebate for purchasing and installing a Level 2 home charging station.